onzfonz/comp227/src/content/6/en/part6a.md

 const taskToChange = state.find(t => t.id === id)
 ```

-then we create a new object, which is a *copy* of the original task, only the value of the ***important*** field has been changed to the opposite of what it was:
+then we create a new object, which is a *copy* of the original task, only the value of the ***important*** field has been flipped to the opposite of what it was:

 ```js
 const changedTask = {